Kodotautas/Data_science/5_AI_IMAGES/stable_diffusion_original/README.md

 Images generation app with Stable Diffusion model as free time project.
+Its able to generate prompt based on MagicPrompt-Stable-Diffusion model and generate images from it.